You know the feeling.

 This is the plight of the modern knowledge worker.
 It stems in part from a false expectation—that the output of a knowledge worker should resemble that of a manual worker.

-What’s more, there’s often a long lag between the input of a knowledge worker and the output.
+There’s often a long lag between the input of a knowledge worker and the output.
 They may work for days, weeks, months—and even years—without seeing anything that can be quantified.